 Tiering uses storage policies and can also involve choosing between different data protection levels and methods.
 So for best performance, replication is sometimes preferred over erasure coding, which requires more time for calculations but in return provides more space: to obtain the equivalent of a triple replication, the overhead linked to erasure coding can go down to 1.25.

 Finally, let's talk about latency, which is probably the least understood aspect of performance.
 Latency is the time needed to access the first byte of a stored file, otherwise known as the Time to First Byte (TTFB).
 This criteria is predominant for small-sized files.
 It becomes insignificant as the size of the file grows, since the file download time across the network exceeds the access time to the first byte.

 Therefore, when we store databases, or large files that are accessed in small blocks and partially modified (intensive read/writes or highly frequent I/O), latency is very important as it has a direct impact on the execution speed of operations.

-The very concept of Object Storage, which fragments files and distributes them on different servers of a cluster, requires an incompressible calculation time to reassemble segments of a file before it can be used.
-The performance, in terms of latency, is expressed in milliseconds… compared to microseconds for purely latency-based block storage systems.
+The very concept of object storage, which fragments files and distributes them on different servers of a cluster, requires an incompressible calculation time to reassemble segments of a file before it can be used: the object storage latency is expressed in milliseconds, compared to microseconds for purely latency-based block storage systems.
 And sometimes this can make all the difference.

 So as we’ve seen, it’s pointless to claim the best performance in the market, while at the same time criticizing competing solutions, especially when they don’t rely on the same storage mode (block, file or object storage).
 The performance of a solution is the result of technical choices, justified by the ambition to respond to certain uses rather than others.
 And this works well!
 A case in point would be storage on a virtual machine: a smart strategy would be to combine block storage (for when the machine is active) and object storage (to store images when the machine is in sleep mode).